SenseNet/docs.sensenet.com/content/tutorials/content-types/upload-content-with-a-custom-type.md

 ## Upload images

-How could we solve for the images to be uploaded with the content type Image?
+How an image can be uploaded with the content type Image?
 Nothing is simpler, let's add the **Image** type to the allowed child types list next to File and Folder.

 ![Image as allowed childtype](./img/image_as_allowed_type.png "Image as allowed child type")